5t6dryrt/ASCII-GEN-TERMINAL/README.md

     2.requirements.txt
     3.test_project.py

-    And then open requirements.txt and install all pip in you terminal.
+    And then open requirements.txt and install all pip in you terminal. pip install pyfiglet
+    pip install termcolor
+    pip install colorama
+    pip install pytest

     NOW you can use all of my promgram

     [x] Add delight to the experience when all tasks are complete :tada: